Why AI Projects Fail

 Layer three: Is the implementation proven?
 Does the system actually do what it claims?
 Not in a demo.
 Not in a pilot.
 In production, under real conditions, with real consequences.

-The organizations that succeed — that 5–12% — don't skip these layers.
+The organizations that succeed — that 5–12% — show the patterns you'd expect from applying this discipline.
 BCG found that the organizations generating the most value from AI focus on fewer initiatives — an average of 3.5 use cases versus 6.1 for those that struggle — and generate 2.1 times more ROI by going deeper on each one.[13]
-Sixty percent of organizations lack defined financial KPIs for their AI initiatives.
-The ones that define them perform measurably better.
-They redesign workflows instead of layering AI onto existing processes.
+Sixty percent of organizations lack defined financial KPIs for their AI initiatives, per BCG's 2025 AI Radar.
+They emphasize workflow redesign over layering AI onto existing processes.
 And they are willing to stop when the evidence says stop.

 None of this is unique to AI.
 It's the same discipline that separated successful software projects from failed ones in the 1990s, successful ERP implementations from disastrous ones in the 2000s, and successful cloud migrations from expensive detours in the 2010s.
 Define the problem.
 Verify the claims.
 Prove it works before you commit.